Brian Selznick: A Unique Art Form

 'And yet I wanted it to feel magical.
 I wanted it to feel like we live in a world where incredible things can happen, and they can happen to us.
 Like, really.
 We might not be able to make things fly, or disappear, or things like that, but we can experience things that some people might call a coincidence.
 That can happen, and can make us feel excited that maybe we're part of some kind of larger story.'

-He divides his time between Brooklyn, New York, and San Diego, California.
+Brian divides his time between Brooklyn, New York and San Diego with his husband Dr David Serlin, a professor at the University of California.